-Through the verification of the Evaluation Technical Report [14] and the Observation Reports ([18][19][20]) prepared by the Evaluation Facility as well as relevant evaluation documentations, the Certification Body has confirmed that the PP [12] evaluation was conducted in accordance with the prescribed procedure.
+The Certification Body verified the Evaluation Technical Report [14] and the Observation Report ([18]) prepared by the Evaluation Facility as well as relevant evaluation documentation, and confirmed that the PP [12] evaluation was conducted in accordance with the prescribed procedure.

-Certification oversight reviews have also been prepared for those concerns found in the certification process.
+The certification oversight reviews were also prepared for those concerns found in the certification process.

-The Certification Body confirmed that all the concerns have been fully resolved and the PP evaluation has been appropriately conducted in accordance with the CC ([4][5][6] or [7][8][9]) and the CEM (either [10] or [11]).
+The Certification Body confirmed that all the concerns were fully resolved, and that the PP evaluation had been appropriately conducted in accordance with the CC ([4][5][6] or [7][8][9]) and the CEM (either of [10][11]).

-The Certification Body has completed the certification activities upon the creation of this Certification Report based on the Evaluation Technical Report.
+The Certification Body prepared this Certification Report based on the Evaluation Technical Report and fully concluded certification activities.